bio-tools/biohackathon2024-paper/paper/paper.md

 Figure 1.
 Venn diagram of articles matching MaxQuant and Proteomics in Europe PMC when searched on 2025-02-12.
 "MaxQuant" is a fairly unique software name, without homonyms or synonyms (other than perhaps the abbreviation "MQ").

 ![Venn diagram of articles matching Mascot Mascot Server and Proteomics in Europe PMC](Mascot_Mascot_Server_and_Proteomics.png)
 Figure 2.
 Venn diagram of articles matching Mascot Mascot Server and Proteomics in Europe PMC when searched on 2025-02-12.
+"Mascot" is a synonym for "Mascot Server", and also listed as such in bio.tools, however, "mascot " is also a fairly common word.

 ![Venn diagram of articles matching Comet, proteomics and metagenomics in Europe PMC](Comet_Proteomics_and_Metagenomics.png) Figure 3.
 Venn diagram of articles matching Comet, proteomics and metagenomics in Europe PMC when searched on 2025-02-12.